DivergentClouds/tundra/readme.txt

 - attempting to read/write memory in and above the mmio range via storage access is a no-op
 - attempting to read undefined storage will read 0
-- seek address and chunk size default to 0
-- only the 24-bit address range of storage may be written to
+- block size is 1024 bytes
 - at most 4 storage devices may be attached
+- the kernel boundary address defaults to 0xffff
+- all other read/write mmio addresses default to 0
+- the previous interrupt address defaults to 0
 - terminal i/o can use specific bytes to convey additional information

 Terminal Input